 The finish you choose is entirely dependent on how you expect to use, clean, and maintain it.
 While certain finishes are more practical for the project than others, below are three common finishes we can apply to seal the wood.
 Finishes are applied on the entirety of the slab including the top, bottom, edges, and cracks (if any) in order to seal the wood.
 Finishes are available in matte, satin, or gloss.

-Spar Varnish provides a flexible finish with built-in UV blockers to keep outdoor furniture lasting longer.
+Outdoor finishes provides a flexible and protective layer with built-in UV blockers to keep outdoor furniture lasting longer.
 Keep in mind, furniture exposed to natural elements (either directly or indirectly) will still need to be refinished later down the line.

 Custom CNC engraving is an option for signage, gifts, branding, etc. Cuts can be kept bare or filled with an epoxy coloring of your choice.